+Phoenix Pack Taurus Pack

 Age range 8 - 101⁄2 years, though some discretion is allowed for individual needs or to move groups of friends together

-Meeting day and time Thursdays
+Meeting day and time Tuesdays Thursdays

-(term time only) 6.30pm - 8.00pm
+(term time only) 6.30pm - 8.00pm 6.30pm - 8.00pm

-Leader Jason Phelps (known to the children as Akela)

-Assistant leaders Cameron Beale (known as Bagheera)

-Ellie Wood (known as Baloo)

-(Sophie Wall - currently away at university)

-Section assistants John Nailor

-Kate Dench
+Leader contact phoenix@21stromsey.co.uk taurus@21stromsey.co.uk

-Cub Scout promise I promise that I will do my best
+Cub Scout promise cout promise I promise that I will do my best

 To do my duty to God and to the Queen

 To help other people

 And to keep the Cub Scout Law.

 (variations are available for those of different faiths, or no faith)

 Cub Scout Law Cub Scouts always do their best,

 Think of others before themselves

 And do a good turn every day.

-Cub Scouts, normally referred to simply as Cubs, began in 1916 as the Wolf Cub section.
-The imagination of the children was harnessed through the story of Rudyard Kipling's Jungle Book - hence the names for the leaders, and "pack" being the term for the section as a whole.
+Cub Scouts, normally simply referred to as Cubs, began in 1916 as the Wolf Cub section.
+The imagination of the children was harnessed through the story of Rudyard Kipling's Jungle Book - hence names for the leaders are characters from the book, and "pack" is the term for the section as a whole.